mythril-forge/homebrew-classes/druid/druid-archdruid.md

 ## Archdruid
-At 20th level, can take 3 legendary actions, choosing from the options below.
+At 20th level, you can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time, and only at the end of another creature's turn.
 Spent legendary actions are regained at the end of your turn.

 In addition, if you transform into a creature that has legendary actions, lair actions, or regional effects, you can now utilize them.
 Any spent legendary actions roll over when you transform.